chrismurrph/default-db-format/README.md

     (db-format/show-hud check-result)))
 ````

-`check` also has a one parameter varity that can be called without any configuration.
+`check` also has a one parameter varity that can be called without configuration (`check-config` above) - the HUD will let
-This is a good way to start out as the HUD will let you know where its
-assumptions have not been met.
-The most onerous assumption being that all
-top level keys be **namespaced** i.e. have a 'slash' in them.
+you know where assumptions have not been met.
+Example assumption - all top level keys be **namespaced** i.e. have a 'slash' in them.

 The call to the function we just wrote should be in your root component's render method: